appsalliance/app-privacy-screens/README.md

 ## Instructions
 Sample screenshots from Intuit's Quickbooks, legal questionnaire and FAQs can be found in supporting_docs folder.

+We recommend that you host this on a web server so that you may update your privacy policy to be able to change it dynamically if your data practices change.

 * Download the entire code/configuration package.
 * For the lawyers/legal team:
   * Find the questionnaire and fill in the appropriate responses.